Today’s question:

 Brief Biography

 Scholar.
 Teacher.
 Mother.
 Wife.
-These lines blur and intersect in my life as a first-generation woman who was raised in Chicago on the margin between working and middle class.
+These lines blur and intersect in my life as a first-generation woman and scholar, who was raised in Chicago on the margin between working and middle class.
 My mother quit her job as a secretary shortly into her first pregnancy and my father worked two or more jobs as a house painter to pay our bills.

 My goal is to enact social change when it comes to the role of childcare and advance the national conversation about mothering.